CARE FOR LIFE H.E.L.P. EXPEDITION 2023

-Expeditions are open to individuals over the age of 18, groups, and especially to families.
+Expeditions are open to individuals over the age of 18, groups, and families.
 Youth under the age of 18 must be accompanied by a parent.
 Care for Life recommends a lower age limit of 8 years for families bringing children due to the nature of the work projects and village community meetings that require safety and attentiveness.
 Specific requests to bring a child younger than 8 will be considered on a case-by-case basis in the application process.

 What are H.E.L.P Expeditions meant to accomplish?

 H.E.L.P participants are going to see that the solution to extreme poverty is not something brought from the outside in, but rather is a process achieved from the inside out.
 This is self-reliance and it is a pillar of the Family Preservation Program, which is at the heart of Care For Life’s mission.
 Our expeditions give us the privilege to learn and work alongside parents and children who are bettering their own circumstances.
 We help in community service projects managed by the community members themselves who participate with Care for Life.
 Finally, we share the stories of the families we connect with to inspire a global change in the way humanitarian aid is offered.
 As returning expeditioners, we lend our voices in sharing the message that the most effective way to help the poor is to support their families in gaining the knowledge and resources to become self-sustaining.